 Tip* I love saving the squash seeds, spicing and roasting them.
 You can use these spiced butternut seeds as your topping or enjoy them as a fun snack.

 Butternut squash is a wonderful vegetable to enjoy during the winter months when the sun isn’t as strong.
-Nature knows its way, as its offering us the right veggies to protect our health at just the right times.
+Nature knows its way, as it offers us the right veggies to protect our health at just the right times.

-Butternut squash is loaded with vitamin A, C, E, B6, zinc, protein, folate and many other essential vitamins, and a cup of cubed squash offers more potassium than a banana.
+Butternut squash is loaded with vitamins A, C, E, B6, zinc, protein, folate, and many other essential vitamins, and a cup of cubed squash offers more potassium than a banana.

 Love all kinds of squash?
 Try one of these recipes: